Remp-It

 Remp-It (English: Illegal Street Racer) is a 2006 Malaysian Malay-language action film directed by Ahmad Idham starring Farid Kamil, Zul Huzaimy, Cat Farish, Julia Hana and Aqasha.
 This film focusing on the lifestyle of Malaysian motorcycle street racers, who are known locally as Mat Rempit.
-This film released in 10 August 2006 and gained a positive review from critics.
+This film released on 10 August 2006 and gained a positive review from critics.